 Students should have a passion for working with people and a desire to help people lead better lives.
 Many majors involve an internship or some sort of field work.
 Make good use of any practical experience in order to help you find a job later on.
 Work in the field also helps you empathize with others and become a better listener.

-A high school diploma or equivalent is typically required for most psychology degree programs and many students will need a minimum GPA and SAT/ACT score depending on the school.
+psychology degree applicants generally need have finished high school or their GED.
+Many schools may also have GPA and SAT/ACT score minimums that must be met.
 In addition to these basic psychology program qualifications, to serve in some psychology careers, special certification may be required outside of your degree.

 |Degree||Credit Requirements||Typical Program Length|